pubky/pubky-knowledge-base/GettingStarted.md

 **Q: Do users need to download Pubky Ring to use my app?**
 A: Currently yes for secure key management, though apps can implement their own key storage.
 Pubky Ring provides the best UX for multi-app identity.

-**Q: Can I use Pubky without running my own homeserver?**
+**Q: Can I use Pubky without running my own Homeserver?**
 A: Yes!
-Users can choose any public homeserver provider.
+Users can choose any public Homeserver provider.
 You can host your own or use existing providers.

 **Q: Is Pubky compatible with Nostr/Bluesky/etc?**
 A: Not directly.
-Pubky uses a different architecture (homeservers + PKARR vs relays/PDSs).
+Pubky uses a different architecture (Homeservers + PKARR vs relays/PDSs).
 See [[Comparisons]] for details.

 **Q: How do I handle user authentication?**
 A: The SDK handles it automatically via signature-based auth.
 No passwords, OAuth, or tokens needed.
 See [[Authentication]].